Shashank-0208/BHIV-HR-PLATFORM/docs/QUICK_START_GUIDE.md

 - [ ] Can access all 5 portal URLs
 - [ ] API health checks return "healthy"
 - [ ] Can login to client portal (TECH001/demo123)
-- [ ] Can view 31 candidates in HR portal
+- [ ] Can view 10+ candidates in HR portal
 - [ ] AI matching returns candidate scores
 - [ ] Can create new job posting
 - [ ] Can register new candidate
-- [ ] Database shows 17 tables
+- [ ] Database shows 13 core tables
-- [ ] All 61 endpoints respond correctly
+- [ ] All 107 endpoints respond correctly
 - [ ] Export functionality works

 ### **🚀 Ready for Production When:**